bwmeyers/tauclean/README.md

 ### `simulate`

-Primarily for testing purposes, the `simulate` script will got through the nominal steps taken in the CLEAN code itself to produce a scattered pulsar profile by convolving the user-described intrinsic pulse profile with a specified scattering kernel.
+Primarily for testing purposes, the `simulate` script will go through the nominal steps taken in the CLEAN code itself to produce a scattered pulsar profile by convolving the user-described intrinsic pulse profile with a specified scattering kernel.